badlands-model/badlands/README.md

-pyBadlands - The Python version of Badlands
+pyBadlands - the Python version of Badlands
 =====

 <div align="center">